Piano Concerto No. 2 (Chopin): I. Maestoso

+II.
+Larghetto

+A work of "undescribable beauty", this nocturnal movement is said to have been inspired by Chopin's distant idolization of Konstancja Gładkowska or of Tytus Woyciechowski.
+The main theme (the "A" section) is introduced by the piano after an orchestral introduction and is later repeated twice and again, at measure 82 (the start of the coda), is enhanced by the sublime entrance of the bassoon in canon, followed by the bassoon transitioning to a counter-melody.

+III.
+Allegro vivace

+The virtuosic finale is in rondo form.
+The violins and violas are at one point instructed to play col legno (with the wood of the bow).
+For the piano, the final sections are regarded as extremely technically demanding.

 Orchestration

 Chopin's fellow composers and Prof. Elsner's former students, Ignacy Feliks Dobrzyński (1807-1867) and Tomasz Nidecki (1807-1852), are believed to have helped him orchestrate his piano concertos.
 This gave an excuse for other musicians to make slight alterations in the score.

 Alfred Cortot created his own orchestration of the F minor concerto and recorded it with the London Philharmonic Orchestra under John Barbirolli in 1935.
 Ingolf Wunder recorded Alfred Cortot's orchestration with minor changes done by himself in 2015.
 More recently (in 2017), Mikhail Pletnev recorded his arrangements of both of Chopin's piano concertos, conducting the Mahler Chamber Orchestra, with pianist Daniil Trifonov.

+Recordings

+The concerto has been recorded by, among others, Artur Rubinstein, Martha Argerich, Alfred Cortot, Witold Małcużyński, Clara Haskil, Alexis Weissenberg, Bella Davidovich, András Schiff, Lise de la Salle, Alexander Lonquich, Christopher Warren-Green, Maria João Pires, Nelson Freire, Eldar Nebolsin, Seong-Jon Cho, Krystian Zimerman, Nikolai Lugansky, and Khatia Buniatishvili.